From 22 to 38 Engineers: How One Team 10x'd Output in 6 Months [Case Study]

 Why It Worked: The Reinforcing Loop

-These three changes weren't independent — they created a compounding cycle.
+The three changes weren't independent.
+They created a compounding cycle.

 Visibility Reveals Capacity

-When you can see work across all branches, you discover how much work was actually being done, who has real capacity vs. who's overloaded, and which teams are bottlenecked.
-This team stopped hiring based on gut feeling and started hiring based on data.
+When you can see work across all branches, you discover how much work was actually being done, who has real capacity versus who's overloaded, and which teams are bottlenecked.
+The team stopped hiring based on gut feeling and started hiring based on data.

 Recognition Drives Motivation